awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/kinesis-using-sdk-java-resharding-merge.md

 **Code for the Merge Operation**
  The following code merges two shards\.
 The code assumes that `myStreamName` holds the name of your stream and the object variables `shard1` and `shard2` hold the two adjacent shards to merge\.

 For the merge operation, begin by instantiating a new `mergeShardsRequest` object\.
 Specify the stream name with the `setStreamName` method\.
 Then specify the two shards to merge using the `setShardToMerge` and `setAdjacentShardToMerge` methods\.
-Finally, call the `mergeShards` method on Kinesis Streams client to carry out the operation\.
+Finally, call the `mergeShards` method on Kinesis Data Streams client to carry out the operation\.

 ```
 MergeShardsRequest mergeShardsRequest = new MergeShardsRequest();